-Why Open Source is Actually Exposed: How SDKs You Integrate Affect Your Business
+Why Open Source is Exposed: How Integrated SDKs Affect Your App

 As a mobile marketer, you are often asked by service providers to integrate various SDKs into your apps for analytics, monetization, and of course attribution.
 These SDKs come in many different shapes and sizes, with many different attributes.
 One of the main characteristics of an SDK is whether it is open source or proprietary.
 While some companies claim that an open source solution is superior, this doesn’t seem to be the case in practice.
 Not only is it inferior, open source is actually an exposed SDK, as i’ll explain in this post.

 So what are the actual differences between these two types of SDKs, and how do these differences affect marketers?
 Let’s take a look.

 There are some advantages to utilizing an open source SDK: